 Top three reasons to go hiking to Machu Picchu

-Soar above the clouds while exploring the Inca ruins of Machu Picchu
+Soar in the sky while exploring Machu Picchu

-Deep in the world’s longest mountain range, the Andes, lie the remains of the Inca, a once-largest empire of Americas.
-Somewhere between heaven and earth, perched among the clouds, rests Machu Picchu—the sacred Incan citadel at 8,000 feet.
-After mingling with Quechua people and learning about their traditions, take on the Inca Trail’s stairway to heaven and reach unimaginable heights.
-Journey the 26-miles-long ancient narrow paths used by the Inca in the 15th century—your fitness will be challenged with steep mountain paths and peaks at high altitude, but also rewarded with ancient ruins, lush cloud forest and finally, the Lost City of the Incas.
+Somewhere between heaven and earth rests Machu Picchu, the sacred Incan citadel perched among the clouds.
+On this all-women, 7-day journey, trek deep into the world’s longest mountain range, and to the remains of what was once the largest empire of the Americas.
+After mingling with Quechua people and learning about their traditions, take on the Inca Trail’s stairway to heaven, following the same steep mountain paths used by the Inca in the 15th century.
+This 26-mile path will challenge, and reward, you with ancient ruins, lush cloud forest and finally, the Lost City of the Incas.
 They say only the sky’s the limit, but this all-women hiking tour to one of the New Seven Wonders of the World will make you question that.

 May through September

 7-Day Women’s Hiking Tour To Machu Picchu

 Discover the lost empire of Inca civilization with your all-women group on this epic journey to ancient Peru!
 Following a stroll through Cusco, the imperial city of Incas, visit an indigenous village up in the mountains and let the Quechua people themselves tell you about their way of life.
 Having acclimated to the altitude, start your guided hiking tour to Machu Picchu via the worldly-renowned Inca Trail.
 Expect a challenging hike, at times strenuous, but keep in mind what’s waiting for you at the top!
 Along with your fellow women hikers, porters, cooks and guides, reach the iconic Inca citadel of Machu Picchu 8,000 feet up in the air.